tidymass/tidymass-website/content/en/r-package/massdataset.md

 Import MS2 with `mutate_ms2()` after checking polarity, RT units and precursor/RT tolerances.
 Use extraction functions to obtain ordinary tables, `export_mass_dataset()` for interchange and RDS to retain the full R object.
 Converters support documented MS-DIAL/MZmine, mzTab and SummarizedExperiment routes; inspect their input-specific requirements rather than treating every CSV as interchangeable.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-massdataset-en.svg" caption="Three tables, one object.
+Numbers show the reading order; this is a schematic." >}}

+Read the intensity matrix by rows (features) and columns (samples).
+Its row names must correspond to variable_info$variable_id and column names to sample_info$sample_id, in the same order.
+After construction, inspect dimensions and metadata before attaching MS2 or annotation results.

 ## Functional scope

 Dataset construction and validation; sample/feature editing, filtering, joins and merges; MS2 import and export; annotation and history access; missingness/RSD summaries; data-format conversion.